TakahiroShimada/SDLfilter/cran-comments.md

 There were no ERRORs or WARNINGs, or NOTEs when run on debian (local).
 There were no ERRORs or WARNINGs, and 1 NOTE as below when run on windows (win-builder).

-Please note this package was on CRAN but has been archived because the dependent package (plotKML) has been archived.
-I verified that other points within the note are all correct.
+Please note each of the points within the note is verified and all information is correct.

 * checking CRAN incoming feasibility ...
 NOTE